prisma/prisma1/content/04-Reference/01-Basics/01-Project-Configuration-(YAML).md

 ## Applying project changes

-After making a change to the project definition or any file inside the file structure of your local project, you need to sync these changes to the remote project in your Graphcool account.
+After making a change to the project definition or any file inside the file structure of your local project (e.g. making changes to the implementation of a serverless function), you need to sync these changes to the remote project that lives in your Graphcool account.

 The only way of doing this is by running the `graphcool deploy` command.